 The Legend of Boggy Creek (1972, d.
 Charles B. Pierce)

 And last (but certainly not least), I give you a veritable classic of the American drive-in, producer-director Charles B. Pierce's one-of-a-kind pseudo-documentary about the infamous Fouke monster and the real-life citizens of the Fouke, Arkansas swampy backwoods (playing themselves or their relatives in interviews and re-enactments), who've claimed terrifying run-ins with a large, hairy, mysterious creature.
 If you haven't seen The Legend of Boggy Creek, there's really no way to prepare you for the experience.
-These people really do believe in the Fouke monster, and director Pierce believes in them, and so what we have here are re-enactments of each and every recorded incident involving the bigfoot-like fiend, presented matter-of-fact by a soothing, somewhat philosophical narrator throughout (who at one point quips, “I often wonder how the creature must feel”), with plenty of gentle, swamp monster-inspired folk music to keep things bewilderingly off-kilter.
+These people really do believe in the Fouke monster, and director Pierce believes in them, and so what we have here are re-enactments of each and every recorded incident involving the bigfoot-like fiend, presented matter-of-fact by a soothing, folksy narrator throughout (who at one point quips, “I often wonder how the creature must feel”), with plenty of gentle, swamp monster-inspired folk music to keep things bewilderingly off-kilter.
 To say it's an unusual monster movie doesn't even begin to cut it.
 In other words, you haven't quite lived until you've encountered The Legend of Boggy Creek.

 “The beauty of the bogs under soft moonlight transforms into dark, menacing danger, and the shadows of the night triggers your imagination into being places where possibly...the creature is lurking.
 Because you know he's out there, somewhere.”—actual quote from the narrator.